There are 2 main reasons why you should use a tripod for vlogging:

 Min Height: 2.76″ | Max Height: 12.99″ | Max Load: Unspecified | Weight: 363 Grams

 This is one of the most versatile vlogging tripods you’ll find.
 With it, you won’t be limited to carrying only your smartphone.
-You can attach up to 2 more arms that can hold different accessories: another camera, a LED light, or a microphone.
+You can attach up to 2 more arms that can hold different accessories: another camera, an LED light, or a microphone.

 If you take into account the adaptable hot shoe that you can put on top of the smartphone, you can have up to 3 additional accessories.